omanduj/Crypto_Info_Depictor/README.md

 What you'll see
 -----------
-This will take you to the webpage depicting the purchase and sell price of Bitcoin and Ethereum from coinbase and blockchain.
-It will also show recommendations as to which exchange one should buy and/or sell each coin.
+This project will create a webpage depicting the purchase and sell price of Cryto Currency's, specifically Bitcoin and Ethereum from coinbase and blockchain.
+It will also provide recommendations in regards to what exchange one should buy and/or sell each coin.

-You will also find information on Dogecoin at the bottom of the page, also informing on the purchase/selling price of each exchange
+The title of each exchange hovers above the selling/purchase prices of each respective coin.
+This title also serves as a link to the websites homepage.
+The text found below the prices is the recommendation in regards where the user should buy and sell each coin to obtain optimal profit.
+Below this recommendation is a button to the coin information at the exchange name found above.

-The title of each exchange is a link to the homepage of each exchange.
+You will also find information on Dogecoin at the bottom of the page, also informing on the purchase/selling price of each exchange.

-The buttons on each panel take you to the Coins webpage at the given exchange The Check Me Out link is a fun little link to who made the page.
+The Check Me Out link is a fun little link to who made the page.

 How to Run
 -----------